Markets and Economy

 Get expert insight on recent economic data, along with our outlook on what's shaping up to be an eventful second half of 2024.

-Past presidential elections haven't generally affected the market in the long term, so we think investors probably don't need to worry about November.
+Past presidential elections haven't typically affected the long-term market, which tells us that investors probably don't need to worry about November.

 The first half was a bit of a roller coaster ride for markets as they waited for data to confirm the future path of interest rates — then reacted (and sometimes overreacted) to almost every data point.
 So, what’s in store for the second half?
 Chief Global Market Strategist Kristina Hooper joins the podcast to discuss our midyear market outlook.